 — Bob Pockrass (@bobpockrass) May 14, 2025

-The confirmed lineup features Ross Chastain, Austin Cindric, Austin Dillon, Kyle Larson, Brad Keselowski, Kyle Busch, Chase Elliott, Denny Hamlin, Ryan Blaney, Chris Buescher, Chase Briscoe, Christopher Bell, Josh Berry, Joey Logano, William Byron, Tyler Reddick, Ricky Stenhouse Jr., Alex Bowman, Harrison Burton, and Daniel Suarez.
+The confirmed lineup featured Ross Chastain, Austin Cindric, Austin Dillon, Kyle Larson, Brad Keselowski, Kyle Busch, Chase Elliott, Denny Hamlin, Ryan Blaney, Chris Buescher, Chase Briscoe, Christopher Bell, Josh Berry, Joey Logano, William Byron, Tyler Reddick, Ricky Stenhouse Jr., Alex Bowman, Harrison Burton, and Daniel Suarez.

-Reigning All-Star Race winner and NASCAR Cup Series champion Joey Logano will return to defend his crown, while Kyle Larson, fresh off a dominating Kansas win and already a three-time All-Star winner in the last six seasons, will draw heavy fan support.
+Reigning All-Star Race winner and NASCAR Cup Series champion Joey Logano failed to defend his crown, while Kyle Larson, fresh off a dominating Kansas win and already a three-time All-Star winner in the last six seasons, could not capitalise on the heavy fan support he received.